sheygildas/01-Local_App_Setup/README.md

 </div>
 <br/>

-## :beginner: Architecture of this project.
+## :house: Architecture of this project.

 ![Project Image](project-image-url)